fernandoprass/myce/sources/Myce.Extensions/readme.md

     - RemoveSimbols() Remove simbols keeping only numbers, letters and spaces (if asked)
     - RemoveAccents() - Remove accents
     - ToEnum() - Converts string to Enum object

+## Notes
+- In version 0.5.1 the Enumerable Extension *DistinctBy* was renamed to *DistinctRowsBy* to avoid the exception *"CS0121 The call is ambiguous between the following methods or properties..."*.

 ## Dependencies
 - None